hybrid-publishing-group/publishing-school/README.md

 ### Multi-Format and Mobile-First

 Publish to multiple—formats, platforms and channels—old and new.
-Use single-source and multi-source content and data feeds.
+Use single-source, multi-source content, and data feeds.